Your grocery bills could get cheaper - IF a bill passes during this election

 More about Money Making Sense

-The goal of Money Making Sense is to help you find more financial peace.
-Host Heather Kelly and guest experts focus on reviewing paychecks and analyzing family decisions.
-They also talk about vacationing on a budget, retirement savings on a limited income, reducing household expenses, the financial impact of owning pets and how money affects relationships.
+The goal of Money Making Sense, a 4-time People's Choice Podcast Award finalist, is to help you find more financial peace.
+Host Heather Kelly and guest experts focus on personal finances and analyzing family decisions.
+The show discusses vacationing on a budget, how money affects relationships, retirement savings, reducing household expenses, and the financial impact of owning pets.
+Along with celebrity interviews from the Sundance Film Festival and FanX Salt Lake focusing on finances.
 Money Making Sense will give you practical ideas on how to improve your bottom line.
-Money Making Sense is a 2017, 2018, 2020 and 2021 People's Choice Podcast Award Finalist.